miladxandi/Simplist/README.md

 #### oLoad

-The `oLoad` library is name of a *Simplist* service and defined to help you html `head` section be more clean. if you need to use this library, you have to use this code at first:
+The `oLoad` library is a *Simplist* service and defined to help your html `head` section be more clean. if you need to use this library, you have to use this code in your view file at first:

 >`<?php $Add = new Core\Requirement\oLoad("../../..","Style/Main","Script/Main","Content/Main"); ?>
 `

-In this code, you can define different locations for you JS, CSS, Images and etc.
+In this code, you can define different locations for your JS, CSS, Images and etc.
 As we let you customize your app, the `../../..` will show you the default root of these contents, but you can change it in every page that you`re creating it.

 This code can import external JS or CSS libraries or Images.